June 24, 2020

 The Love Affair Continues

-With our proven global scale and reach, Urgently has performed at the highest levels throughout the dynamic market conditions of 2020.
-As states initiated stay-at-home orders, our customer feedback ratings, technology usage and ETA/ATAs continued to excel.
+Throughout the dynamic market conditions of 2020, and as states initiated stay-at-home orders, our customer feedback ratings, technology usage and ETA/ATAs continued to excel.
 Partners see these statistics in real time for every roadside event.
 As a result, many partners began sending us additional dispatches and asking that we provide failover services to ensure even better experiences for their customers during this stressful time.

 Everything we are seeing leads us to believe there will be a substantial increase in vehicular travel and company growth.
 That means more things moving and more things breaking.
 Urgently is positioned to be there to help, allowing Americans to continue their love affair with their automobiles.